canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 Expressions can be combined with comparison operators to form `relational expressions
 <https://wiki.nftables.org/wiki-nftables/index.php/Building_rules_through_expressions>`_,
-which are used to matching packets.
+which are used for matching packets.
 These are:

 * ``eq`` or ``==``: this is the implied comparison (``udp dport 53`` is equivalent to ``udp dport == 53``).
 It can compare an arbitrary expression